noir-lang/noir/docs/docs/about_aztec/history/differences_to_aztec_connect.md

 **Privacy set must be shared across all contracts**

 In Connect observers knew when different note types were being created (value note, account note etc).
-This cannot be the case in Aztec, as we want to provide strong privacy gaurantees to all private contracts even if they have few transactions interacting with their contract.
+This cannot be the case in Aztec, as we want to provide strong privacy guarantees to all private contracts even if they have few transactions interacting with their contract.

 **Support for call semantics**